Chris35Wills/Chris35Wills.github.io/courses/Setup/setup.md

 ## Help

-### Get started with the terminal
+### Getting started with the terminal

-If you are new to using the terminal, please have a run through [this excellent crash course](http://learnpythonthehardway.org/book/appendixa.html) to get familiar with things.
+If you are new to using the terminal, please have a run through [this excellent crash course](http://learnpythonthehardway.org/book/appendixa.html) to get familiar with things - this if from the [Learn Python The Hard Way](http://learnpythonthehardway.org/) site which is also worth a look through.

-### Getting stuck in a terminal...
+### Getting out of a terminal...

 If you are new to the terminal, you may occasionally ask yourself where you have ended up and in some cases, how to leave a certain location.
 [This page](http://hpcarcher.github.io/2015-04-16-imperial/novice/ref/05-prompts-exits.html) offers some useful tips and advice - **please have a look through this before attending the course**.